 Should we count the volumes of water we consume, and in what level of detail?
-With watertight pressurized water systems and shut-off taps, the water meter is an important and discreet innovation in today’s western city : it replaces the common good character of the resource with the club good character of a commercial service.
-The practice of counting is linked to its gradual adoption : there is none in some countries, one per property in others and one per dwelling in others.
+Together with watertight pressurized water systems and shut-off taps, the water meter is an important and discreet innovation in today’s Western city: it replaces the common good character of the resource with the club good character of a commercial service.
+The practice of metering is linked to its gradual adoption: there is no meter tradition in some countries, there is one per property in others and one per dwelling in others.
 In all cases, the redistributive effects of water tariffs are linked to the metering method adopted, and they record the transaction in the trust register.
-The decrease in water consumption in Western cities, a new phenomenon, leads to a better understanding that it is difficult to reconcile the objectives of efficiency and justice in an ideal tariff.
-Water is not worth enough to get information on consumption practices per household, which would allow a more equitable distribution of public service costs, but at the cost of higher public service costs for all.
-Real-time monitoring of consumption using remotely read collective meters is sufficient to prevent the largest water leaks.
+The recent decrease in water consumption in Western cities, a new and unexpected phenomenon, leads to a better understanding that it is difficult to reconcile the objectives of efficiency and justice in an ideal tariff.
+In French condominiums at least, water is not worth enough to get information on consumption practices per household, which would allow a more equitable distribution of public service costs, but at the cost of higher public service costs for all.
+Real-time monitoring of consumption using smart collective meters is sufficient to prevent the largest water leaks.

 - there are still places where the population still uses private wells, rainwater tanks ;